What are the 61 Rules of AA?

 The AA Resentment Prayer

-“God, Please help me to be free of anger and to see that the world and its people have dominated me.
-Show me that the wrong-doing of others, fancied or real, has the power to actually kill me.
+“God, please help me to be free of anger and to see that the world and its people have dominated me.
+Show me that the wrongdoing of others, fancied or real, has the power to actually kill me.
 Help me to master my resentments by understanding that the people who wronged me were perhaps spiritually sick.
 Please help me show those I resent the same Tolerance, Pity, and Patience that I would cheerfully grant a sick friend.** Help me to see that this is a sick man.
 Father, please show me how I can be helpful to him and save me from being angry.
 Lord, help me to avoid retaliation or argument.
 I know I can’t be helpful to all people, but at least show me how to take a kindly and tolerant view of each and every one.
 Thy will be done.”

 This prayer is an exercise in replacing blame with compassion–something much easier said than done.
 The Big Book recognizes this by acknowledging that you likely won’t mean what you say the first few times you recite the Resentment Prayer.
-The Big Book further specifies reciting this prayer with the person(s) who’ve wronged you in mind and to continue doing it daily for at least two weeks until you eventually do mean what you’re saying.
+The Big Book further specifies reciting this prayer with the person(s) who’ve wronged you in mind and to continue doing it daily for at least two weeks until you eventually mean what you’re saying.

 How to Release Resentment